 4. Summary of Best Fly Fishing Kayaks For 2019

-We recommend that you read our full detailed review, below.
+We recommend that you read our full detailed fly fishing kayak reviews, below.
 For a preview of what’s coming up, we’ve categorized our recommendations as follows:

-Top 5 Best Fly Fishing Kayaks – our best picks out of the many many options available are:
+Top 5 Best Fly Fishing Kayaks – our best picks out of the many kayak for fly fishing options available are:

 Runner Ups – these are quality boats also well suited for fly fishing, that almost made the cut for the Top 5.
 Close enough that if we wrote this article as a Top 10 they’d be included!
 While we haven’t reviewed these in detail, we’ve listed them here in the event you want to check them out or their specifications are preferable to you: